 Pie and bar charts

-Disclaimer: In the examples below we use fields that were named when importing the data with Coupler.io as we explained in the Connecting Shopify with Data Studio via Google Sheets chapter.
-If you chose to use another tool to connect Shopify to Data Studio, the field names may differ.
+Disclaimer: In the examples below we use fields that were named when importing the data with Coupler.io as we explained in the Connecting Shopify with Looker Studio chapter.
+If you chose to use another tool to connect Shopify to Looker Studio, the field names may differ.
 The good news, though, is that the naming will likely be very similar.

 To add the first chart, press on Add a chart and select the type of chart you want to use.
 For example, for our first two charts, we picked a very common bar chart.

 The chart demonstrates the current quantity of products in our warehouses.
 We used the following setup: